appsquickly/typhoon/README.md

 good compromise between integration testing and pure unit testing.
 (Biggest testing bang-for-your-buck).

 * ***Doesn't get all "meta" on you.
 Supports auto-wiring "annotations" (macros), for simple cases.
-When convention-over-configuration doesn't provide a simple answer, it gets straight-to-the-point by defining what depends on what.
-(No fragmented qualifier macros, modules, etc). *** makes it easy to have multiple configurations of the same base-class or protocol.
+When convention-over-configuration doesn't provide a simple answer, it gets straight-to-the-point by defining what depends on what.***

+* No fragmented qualifier macros, modules, etc. Makes it easy to have multiple configurations of the same base-class or protocol.

 * Application assembly - the wiring of dependencies and configuration management - is all encapsulated in a convenient document.
+At the same time this document can be grouped into chapters.
 Now you know where to look if you need to change something.

 * Non-invasive.
 Its not necessary to change ***any*** of your classes to use the framework.